 Let’s consider that you are a fashion blogger who creates videos for teenagers and provides fashion tips that are suitable for them.
 According to the demographics, you realise that a huge section of your audience is also from the middle age section.
 Ranging from 30-40-year-olds.
 Now that you know about this, you can create content that would also be useful for them.

 You can also view geographical statistics under this metric.
 This can help you to create country specific videos in future for that particular audience.
 Or add subtitles so that your message is conveyed properly in case there are language barriers.

 Playback Locations can help you to analyse where your content is being viewed.
 Whether people are finding it on their feed or searching for it.
 It also tells you whether they are viewing the content directly on YouTube or via different websites.

 The views you receive are divided between YouTube channel page, YouTube watch page, embedded videos and mobile devices.

-By reviewing Playback Location, you can realise whether your videos are more popular on YouTube or off it.
-And based on this you can optimise your content accordingly.
+By reviewing Playback Location, you can realize whether your videos are more popular on YouTube or off it.
+And based on this you can optimize your content accordingly.

 While Playback Locations help you to see where your videos are viewed, Traffic Sources will tell you how are people finding your videos.